September 8, 2020

 The use of mobile applications will help restaurants improve guest experiences through customer data analytics.
 With every order, the offer can be tailored to better match individual customer needs — e.g., habits, allergies, preferences.
 This is an opportunity for restaurants to foster and strengthen relationships with their guests.

-Loyalty programs included in mobile apps can motivate guests to return and redeem their coupons.
+Loyalty programs included in mobile apps can motivate guests to return and redeem their coupons, in fact, 23% of owners increased their loyalty program’s budget in response to COVID-19.
 Customization and tailor-made offers will help guests feel more valued.
 Mobile apps can also be used to send personalized messages describing daily safety precautions the restaurant takes to keep guests and staff healthy and safe.

 Fine-dining restaurants struggled with the transition to takeout and delivery operations due to the very nature of how they serve their customers.
 But reimagining business was necessary to upkeep operations even for fine-dining restaurants.